RCR-OOP/msmanager/README.md

   --help                    Show this message and exit.

 Commands:
-  add      Add a server to the config. list     List of servers in the config. ping     Server status check. remove   Remove the server from the config. restart  Restart the server(s). start    Run the server(s). stop     Stop the server(s).
+  add       Add a server to the config. list      List of servers in the config. ping      Server status check. remove    Remove the server from the config. restart   Restart the server(s). start     Run the server(s). stop      Stop the server(s). watchdog  The active process of monitoring servers, which, if the...
 ```